flexxui/flexx/new_model.md

 a (simpler) Flexx event.

-## PyModel
+## Sharing a PyComponent

-Most text in this document relates to "common" models.
-There is, however, also a `PyModel` class that offers some interesting mechanics.

-The `PyModel` class can be instantiated at any time and is initially not associated with any session.
-When it is set as an attribute on another model, it is associated with the session corresponding to that model, allowing the JS side of that model to use its state.
-Since mutations are done at the Python side, changes originating from Python can be communicated more efficiently.
-(In the ``Model`` class an action would first be communicated to JS, where the mutation takes place, followed by syncing back the mutation to Py.)
+The ``PyComponent`` class can be instantiated at any time; and is associated with a session when it is set as an attribute on another py-component.

-Furthermore, a `PyModel` instance can be used by multiple sessions at the same time, allowing multiple connected users to have a shared state, e.g. for a chat application.
+In this way it is possible to associate it with *multiple* sessions, which offers some interesting mechanics, such as providing a shared state between clients, e.g. for a chat application.

 ## Tips

-When writing a higher level widget with subwidgets, consider what the "application state" of your model is, and represent that with properties; avoid using properties of submodels to manage such state.
+When writing a higher level widget with subwidgets, consider what the "application state" of your component is, and represent that with properties; avoid using properties of subcomponents to manage such state.

 In deciding whether a function should be an action or a reaction, consider whether what you're writing represents a certain "action" that ought to cause a mutation in